Jamesllllllllll/Daily-Dashboard/README.md

 1. Start the app through `npm run start`.
 This will use vercel to start the app
 2. Assuming the app is runing at `http://localhost:3000`, you can run `npm run cypress:run`.
 If the app is running at a specific port, you can run `npm run cypress:run -- --p <port_number>`

 Cypress is able to run the tests in headful mode as well.
-As in, it can spin up an Electron app and you can see cypress complete the tests yo've specificed.
+As in, it can spin up an Electron app and you can see cypress complete the tests you've specificed.
 You can do this by running `npm cypress:open` and then navigating to the appropriate test